camunda/camunda-docs/docs/product-manuals/concepts/variables.md

 ## Variable scopes

 Variable scopes define the _visibility_ of variables.
-The root scope is the workflow instance itself.
-Variables in this scope are visible everywhere in the workflow.
+The root scope is the process instance itself.
+Variables in this scope are visible everywhere in the process.

-When the workflow instance enters a subprocess or an activity then a new scope is created.
+When the process instance enters a subprocess or an activity then a new scope is created.
 Activities in this scope can see all variables of this and of higher scopes (i.e. parent scopes).
 But activities outside of this scope can not see the variables which are defined in this scope.

 If a variable has the same name as a variable from a higher scope then it covers this variable.
 Activities in this scope see only the value of this variable and not the one from the higher scope.